 Submitting Your Portfolio

 We are no longer accepting links to websites or hard copies of portfolios.
 Submit all portfolio materials online at Acceptd’s website.
 The application fee is $30.

 - Include portfolio image list/descriptions in separate file with:

 title of work, date of work, dimensions, and if applicable, materials

 - For 2D Studio, 3D studio and Photography:

 Twenty (20) images.
 Images should be no more than 1 MB each, at 72 dpi.

 Between two and six works in digital imaging, net.art, animation, sound, video, interactive, game design, coding or other new media artforms.
 Time-based work should be limited to a total of ten minutes or less.
 Samples may be submitted via disc or URL (preferred).
 Only work in which the applicant has played a major role in the project should be submitted.
 Please attach a brief statement about each work, including an explanation of your role in making the piece.

 The completed application should be received by January 15th for the following fall.
 GRE or GMAT tests are not required.
-Applications are accepted thru June 15th but scholarships and assistantships may not be available after the January 15th deadline.
+Applications are accepted thru June 15th (or later with special permission from school) but scholarships and assistantships may not be available after the January 15th deadline.